thackerc/pancakes/README.md

 ## Challenge Description

 The Revenge of the Pancakes challenge description can be found [here](./challenge.pdf).
+This assignment is [Problem B](https://code.google.com/codejam/contest/6254486/dashboard#s=p1&a=1) taken from the 2016 Google Code Jam.
+Code and explanation are my own.

 ## Explanation